(Warning, this post will contain mentions of bodily fluid)

 I went from a “natural” waterbirth on my due date to an induction with an epidural 9 days overdue (plus two more inductions with epidurals for my stillborn babies) to a preemie c-section.
 To say that priorities and perspective have changed in the past eight years is an understatement.

 I feel absolutely no sadness or regret over having a pregnancy with tons of medical intervention and a surgical birth.
 I did have to deprogram myself a bit from the ways I was brainwashed to think less intervention was better, but I’m so thankful for all the interventions.
 Eleanor might not be here otherwise.
-I’m grateful to have had all the experiences I did – though I wish I didn’t have to experience babies dying to gain this perspective, I think I’m a less insufferable person for it. ;)
+I’m grateful to have had all the experiences from feeding them, sleep training newborns, bathing to seeing them grow- though I wish I didn’t have to experience babies dying to gain this perspective, I think I’m a less insufferable person for it. ;)